comphilano/ds_final/README.md

 # ds_final

 A simple Data Science Project.
-Enjoy and Star  :star:
+Enjoy it and Star it :star:
 ## Group info:

 No. 15